What to Do When Visiting Marquette Michigan

-We stayed at the historic Landmark Hotel located at the top of a hill.
+We stayed at the historic Landmark Hotel located at the top of a hill, in downtown Marquette.
 The hotel that was beautifully decorated with a welcoming decor.
 We enjoyed dinner here and also went up to the top floor and peered through the windows for an almost panoramic view of the city.
-You have to stay here or at least go inside and enjoy a meal and see the beautiful decor.
+You have to stay here or at least go inside and enjoy a meal and see the gorgeous historic decor.
+Several famous people have stayed here throughout it’s history and many rooms are named after them.

 exploring downtown Marquette Michigan

 There are a lot of places to eat downtown Marquette.
-My kids are extremely picky and unwilling to try new things.
+My kids are extremely picky and unwilling to try new food.
 We have to check out the menu to make sure there is kid friendly food to eat.
-We found Donckers to be a wonderful place for breakfast and lunch/dinner options (like grilled cheese and mac and cheese) and a wonderful breakfast.
+We found Donckers to be a wonderful place to enjoy a family friendly breakfast and lunch/dinner options (like grilled cheese and mac and cheese) and a wonderful breakfast.
+Perfect for those picky eaters.

 There are many other restaurants we wanted to check out as well, we just need to take another trip to Marquette.

 Find the Marquette Baking Company located next to the Children’s Museum (look for the thumb).
-You need to get down to the bakery early to get some of their delicious donuts and cupcakes.
+You need to get down to the bakery early to get some of their delicious doughnuts and cupcakes.
 A little further away from downtown is the Huron Mountain Bakery.
+Both delicious and worth checking out.

 Dead River Coffee is perfect to stop and get some local coffee.
 It’s named after a local river in the area.
 It’s a cool little coffee shop to check out.